Karunya-Muddana/Native/README.md

 ```

 `native` starts the app and opens <http://127.0.0.1:8000> in your browser;
 Ctrl-C stops it.
-Nothing is mandatory beyond the first four steps — with no keys
+Nothing is mandatory beyond the first four steps: with no keys
 and no Ollama the app runs and tells you what is missing, and every model chain
 degrades to whatever you *do* have.